webrecorder/browsertrix/Deployment.md

 2. You can edit `configs/config.env` and `configs/config.yaml` to set default passwords for superadmin, minio and mongodb.

+2.5: Optionally: run `build-swarm.sh` to build the Docker images locally on your machine (eg. if you've made any changes).

-3. Run `build-swarm.sh` to initialize the cluster.
+3. Run `run-swarm.sh` to initialize the cluster.

 4. Load `http://localhost:9871/` to see the Browsertrix Cloud login page.
 (The API is also available at: `http://localhost:9871/api/docs`).